 Low-level light therapy

-Low-level light (or laser) therapy can help encourage hair growth.
+Low-level light (or laser) therapy can help stimulate hair growth.
 It does this by using gentle lasers to stimulate the follicles, thus minimising hair thinning and reducing inflammation that can lead to hair fall.

 It’s a safe and pain-free option, but it needs to be performed across several sessions that can last months or even years.
 It also happens to be quite exxy.